clstmbrly/Practice-Testing-Area/fpki_crawler_howto.md

 ### 2. All Certificates (_AIACrawler.html_)

-The [_AIACrawler.html_](https://fpki-graph.fpki-lab.gov/crawler/AIACrawler.html){:target=_"blank"]_ This all-inclusive file in 4 parts lists all CA certificates that both validate to COMMON and those that do not.
-These have been found through searching for AIA and SIA extensions.
-The hyperlink for each certificate will take you to its detailed information and current validation status.
+The all-inclusive file, _AIACrawler.html_, in 4 parts lists all CA certificates that both validate to COMMON and those that do not.
+These have been found via AIA and SIA extensions.
+The certificate hyperlinks will take you to detailed information and current validation status.
 For example:

    ```
 Issuer CN=Federal Bridge CA 2016,OU=FPKI,O=U.S. Government,C=US serial# 0x03F42   status GOOD